Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Against the spread, Penn State is 6-3-0 this year.

-- This season, the Nittany Lions have two against the spread wins in three games as an underdog of 1 point or more.
+- This year, the Nittany Lions have two against the spread wins in three games as an underdog of 1.5 points or more.

-- Penn State's games this year have hit the over on only two of nine set point totals (22.2%).
+- Penn State's games this season have gone over the total in just two out of nine opportunities (22.2%).

 - The Nittany Lions have turned the ball over 10 times, three fewer times than the Wolverines have forced turnovers (13).